taustation-fan/players-guide/README.md

 experience reward that is available in the whole game.
 But most importantly, missions are interactive short stories that are enjoyable to read and experience.

+Some missions also build on other missions, and you can only engage in the later missions if you completed the previous missions successfully.

+I advice to play all missions available to you.

 ### Ruins Scavenging